 The College was granted funding to assist students and the institution with the impact of COVID-19.
-The College recorded grant revenue of \$4,384,842 and \$4,172,583 for the years ended June 30, 2022 and 2021, respectively.
-Of this grant revenue, amounts provided directly to students or used by students to pay their outstanding account balances was \$2,192,421 and \$1,740,857 for the years ended June 30, 2022 and 2021, respectively.
+The College recorded grant revenue \$4,384,842 for the year ended June 30, 2022, which was the remaining funding available to the College under this program.
+Of this grant revenue, the amount provided directly to students or used by students to pay their outstanding account balances was \$2,192,421 for the year ended June 30, 2022.